arminc/k8s-platform-lcm/README.md

 - [x] Possibility to provide local tool versions (like terraform) and find the new versions on GitHub
 - [x] Keep track of Helm chart deployments and track new versions of the charts
 - [x] Present the information command line
+- [x] Present the information trough a web UI

 ### Todo

-* Run as a daemon
-* Provide a web UI
 * Have a helm chart to deploy the app into Kubernetes
 * Automatically fetch new versions every X time
 * Add a possibility to whitelist vulnerabilities so only changes are presented
 * Provide information on Kubernetes version (for example AWS EKS and it's components)
 * Add tests (unit or integration)

+* Architecture diagram
 * Use Clair as a vulnerability scanning option
 * Add Slack/Teams integration
 * Push changes/vulnerabilities list to a ConfigMap so anyone with kubectl access can see it